Symphony-DAS/symphony-das.github.io/about.md

 title: About
 ---

 Symphony is developed and maintained by the Symphony-DAS GitHub organization.
-Primary contributors have included the Rieke Lab at the University of Washington, the Murphy Lab at Janelia Research Campus, and Physion LLC (now Ovation.io).
+Primary contributors have included the Rieke Lab at University of Washington, the Murphy Lab at Janelia Research Campus, and Physion LLC (now Ovation.io).

 ## System Requirements
 MATLAB R2016a+ (x64)